OWODevelopers/OWO_ULTRAKILL/README.md

 - Enjoy your inmersive experience! 😊

 # Configuration
-You can disable the speed sensations changing the varaible *SpeedEffects* to false in
+You can disable the movement sensations changing the varaible *MovementEffects* to false in
 "ULTRAKILL/BepInEx/config/org.bepinex.plugins.OWO_ULTRAKILL.cfg"

 # Featured effect